 Just What is Smut?

 I get the occasional inquiry about my Writing Workshop - is it appropriate for adults-only writers?
 I explain the details: We try to keep it for people 18+, allow for free expression, and a common understanding that some writers may work on themes that do not have universal appeal.
-However, after a little investigation.
-I get to the heart of the matter - after reading E. L. James' Fifty Shades of Grey, they started writing something similar and want to find a venue to discuss their writing.
+However, after a little investigation, I find out their real intention: After reading E. L. James' Fifty Shades of Grey, they started writing something similar and now want to find a venue to discuss their writing.
 Fine by me.

 But that's when another question comes up - where should a writer draw the line for that genre?
 What is the difference between romance, erotica, and plain old smut?
 Believe it or not, people think about this a lot; particularly publishers.
 So, without going into the NSFW realm, it's time for some explanation about how the different genres are perceived, approached, and discussed within the literary community.